Affiliated Treatment Facilities

 Dr. Steliga is noted as being particularly experienced in minimally invasive thoracic surgery and has stated that he enjoys “challenging cases or difficult problems” where he is able to identify “the best possible outcome” for a patient.
 Dr. Steliga emphasizes the importance of developing individualized treatment plans for his patients that best address a patient’s condition and he believes in coordinating the care of his patients with his colleagues in an effort to achieve a multidisciplinary approach to treatment that is both efficient and effective.

-Dr. Steliga has published scientific articles in several medical journals including The Annals of Thoracic Surgery (June 2014), Medical Oncology (June 2014), Surgical Oncology Clinics of North America (October 2011), and The Lancet (October 2011), among others.Sources
+Dr. Steliga has published scientific articles in several medical journals including The Annals of Thoracic Surgery, Medical Oncology, Surgical Oncology Clinics of North America and The Lancet, among others.